lizadeka/sales-data-analysis/README.md

 To accomplish this, I used Microsoft Excel 2007 to clean, organize, and visualize the data through PivotTables, charts, and formulas.

-This report summarizes my findings, highlights trends, and ends with actionable insights that could help inform sales strategies and decision-making.

 🧹 Data Cleaning: Issues Faced & Fixes

 While preparing the dataset in Excel 2007, I encountered a few tricky data formatting challenges — especially with the Order Date column.
 Here's how I tackled them: